 “You must create a female for me,” says the monster to Victor, “with whom I can live in the interchange of those sympathies necessary for my being.
 This you alone can do; and I demand it of you as a right which you must not refuse to concede.”

-This is technology – male energy — pleading for the scales to be balanced, with Nature sitting in the opposing dish of the scale from its ambitious self.
-“The interchange of those sympathies” is like yin and yang as though dog-headed Anubis was weighing the scales himself, deciding the fate of humanity.
+This is technology – male energy — pleading for the scales to be balanced, with Nature sitting in the opposing dish from its ambitious self.
+“The interchange of those sympathies” is like yin and yang as though dog-headed Anubis was weighing the scales himself, technology and Nature, the direction of man’s fate is left up to gravity.

 The monster offers a clear solution: